jvgitty/jvgitty/README.md

 - **Systems Thinking & Visualization:**
   A firm believer in structured planning and idea visualization through tools like [Miro](https://miro.com/).

-## 🚀 My Coding Journey

-About two and a half years ago, I dove into coding and automation—discovering the thrill of building smart, interconnected systems.
-For the past year, n8n and Cursor have been my go-to platforms for empowering automation projects.

 ## 💡 What I Do

 - Build and optimize marketing funnels using AI-driven automations.